evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 </table>
 </div>

 Notice that the simplex function is inserted within the fragment shader as a string format (**${Noise3D}**).
-It is here from where its noise function (**snoise**) is eventually called.
+It is here, in the fragment shader, where the noise function (**snoise**) would be eventually used.

-It is in the fragment shader where the action is.
-The final output is collected in (now deprecated) **gl_FragColor**.
+In fact, it is in the fragment shader where the action takes place.
+Large part of that action is finally collected in a variable "c" as a single value, which is then used to set the final output collected as (the now deprecated) **gl_FragColor**.

 > NOTE: For those who don't know much about shaders, the GLSL used to offer a built-in variable, the **gl_FragColor**, that acted as the final control of the pixel coloring output.
 In more recent versions of GLSL [gl_FragColor became deprecated](https://community.khronos.org/t/about-gl-fragcolor-of-fragment-shader/105102), allowing user-defined fragment shader outputs using the **out** variable qualifier.

-The output of the fragment shader is based on a value "*c*", which is modified based on the noise function.

-On the contrary, the code of the vertex shader is quite simple.
-This is because it relies on [built-in uniform variables](https://threejs.org/docs/#api/en/renderers/webgl/WebGLProgram) that will be passed from Three.js - **projectionMatrix**, **modelViewMatrix** and **position**.
-In the way they are set, it is like: "just render the geometry that will be defined later in the Three.js code".
+On the contrary, the code of the vertex shader is rather less "turbulent".
+It relies on [built-in uniform variables](https://threejs.org/docs/#api/en/renderers/webgl/WebGLProgram) that will be passed from Three.js - **projectionMatrix**, **modelViewMatrix** and **position**.
+In the way they are set in the code it is like saying: "just render the geometry that will be defined later in the Three.js code".

 **THREE.JS AND THE PLANE**

-In fact, all what Darryl wanted as geometry was a plane.
+And all what Darryl wanted as geometry was just a simple plane.
 Building a plane in Three.js is quite simple.
 You just need to instantiate an scene, usually with a camera and possibly some lights, make a renderer available, and then define the plane geometry, the material covering that geometry, then create a mesh with both of them and finally register the mesh into the scene.

-In the case of Darryl's project though, the material was *the shader* containing the noise (colouring) function:

 <div class="codetable-wrap" style="width:auto; overflow-x: auto;">
 <table>